cs304-spring2021/crossfix/RUN_for_student.md

 1. Create query task by requesting http://lab3.sustech.pub/crossfix with issue URL and email.
 The result will be sent to the email.
 2. (Optional) Check query status by requesting http://lab3.sustech.pub/result .
+3. Download CSV from http://lab3.sustech.pub/download or email attachment.
-3. Evaluate result CSV in the email.
+4. Evaluate result CSV in the email.

 If you using Linux or Mac, sending request by cURL is easier.
 If you are not familiar with cURL, you can use Python package `requests` to send requests.